mattonem/browserstack_test/README.md

 # browserstack_test

-a simple python test suite example that runs 3 tests across web 5 browers on Browserstack in parallele.
+A simple python test suite example that runs 3 tests across web 5 browsers on Browserstack in parallel.

 ## setup